C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 Features include:

 - Negligible battery impact.
-- Moving-average estimation of remaining battery life (days and hours).
+- Moving-average estimation of remaining battery life, weighted towards recent values.
-- Ability to disable temporarily.
 - Option to vibrate when a sample is taken.
 - Option to advise when battery charge is below a chosen threshold (50%/20%/10%).
 - Attempt to set AppGlance to show estimate in the launcher menu.
 - View logs of recent estimates.
 - View general battery tips and Muninn lore.
+- Ability to disable temporarily.
 - Completely delete and reset all app data.

 Important notes:

-Once installed it must be enabled, and after rebooting the watch the app must be launched to allow wakeups to be resumed.
+Once installed it must be woken up, and after rebooting the watch the app must be launched to allow wakeups to be resumed.
 If the first period is less than six hours, the initial estimate may be an overestimate but will smooth out soon.
 Any missed wakeups will be ignored.